sustainable-computing-io/kepler-doc/docs/model_training/kepler-model-server.md

 ![](../fig/model-server-components-simplified.png)

-**Pipeline Input:** Prometheus query results during the trainning workload war running.
+**Pipeline Input:** Prometheus query results during the training workload war running.

 **Pipeline Output:** A directory that contains archived absolute and dynamic power models trained by each available feature group which is labeled by each available energy source.